The spectrum of $n_s$ constraints from DESI and CMB data: Interplay of and

 Motivated by this, we perform a simple exercise: we reanalyse ACT with \texttt{sroll2} replaced by an artificial prior on $\tau$ given by a Gaussian distribution of mean $0.11$ and standard deviation $0.011$.
 The posterior distributions are shown in Fig.~\ref{fig:ACTtaupriortriangle}.
 From this one may appreciate that an artificial upward shift in $\tau$ can match the ACT+DESI $n_s$ and shift BAO parameters to significantly overlap with the ACT+DESI contours.
 Thus the influence of DESI can in large part be modeled as a prior on $\tau$, despite DESI itself playing no role in constraining $\tau$.

 While we do not claim that this prior on $\tau$ is physical, we note that constraints on $\tau$ are dependent on the model of reionization, and in certain models $\tau$ can be much larger than the CMB constraint, for example, Ref.~\cite{Tan:2025cua,Tan:2025obi} finds $\tau\sim 0.1$ in the population III.1 theory for supermassive black hole (SMBH) formation.
+Further discussion of the link between the physics of reionization and constraints on $\tau$ can be found in e.g.~Refs.~\cite{Montero-Camacho:2024dzs,Kageura:2026ryq}.

+Finally we note that $\tau$ is also correlated with the tensor-to-scalar ratio $r$, due to the correlation of both of these with the scalar amplitude $A_s$.
+Recent constraints on the $r$ can be found in \cite{Balkenhol:2025wms}.